-The National Planning Framework (NPF) is the long-term strategy for Scotland, outlining the national planning priorities for the Scottish Government.
+The National Planning Framework (NPF)31 is the long-term strategy for Scotland, outlining the national planning priorities for the Scottish Government.
 Statutory development plans must have regard to the NPF, and the NPF makes explicit reference to a low-carbon future for Scotland, setting out a vision of 'high quality, vibrant and sustainable places' in which 'our built environment is more energy efficient'.

 Explicit reference is made to both resilience and mitigation as spatial priorities.
 Section 3 outlines the importance of planning in supporting a low-carbon future, with reference to renewable infrastructure to support mitigation, while Section 4 highlights the need for infrastructure to 'change to adapt to the impacts of climate change', taking into account resilience issues such as 'water management and flooding'.
+A revised National Planning Framework (NPF4) for Scotland was approved by Scottish Parliament in January 2023, and is on course for adoption in February 2023.